-Motorhomes without factory fit solar energy systems will have two way connectors present close to the leisure battery, and/or at a high level within furniture (i.e within wardrobe, either visible or behind a removable cover).
+Motorhomes without factory fit solar energy systems will have a two way connector present at a high level within furniture (i.e within wardrobe, either visible or behind a removable cover).
 The output from a regulator, rated to suit the chosen solar panel, should be connected to this point.